alpheios-project/embed-lib/README.md

 ## Adding Alpheios to your page

-For most websites, we recommend that you use Alpheios by referencing the library and its related files from the Content Delivery Network (CDN).
+For most websites, we recommend that you include Alpheios by referencing the library and its related files from the Content Delivery Network (CDN).
 This is the least complicated setup.
-The following steps are the bare minimum needed to activate the default Alpheios functionality for your page, pulling the Alpheios code from the CDN.
+The following steps are the minimum needed to activate the default Alpheios functionality for your page, pulling the Alpheios code from the CDN.
 Later sections describe alternate configurations using the library from a local installation.

 The [sample-cdn.html](sample-cdn.html) file at the root of this directory uses this setup.